 WGS has some top rated golf wedges now available on its Online Superstore.
 With top rated golf wedges you can start saving strokes immediately.
-Most professional golfers believe the most important club in your bag are your wedges.
+Most professional golfers believe the most important club in your bag is your wedges.
 To some amateur golfers, top rated golf wedges may be something of an afterthought.
 In truth, it should be the most thought about club in your bag.
-The right mix of lofts, sole grinds and bounce angles can save you from some of your worst shots.
-Top rated golf wedges are a must have if one wants to have a good short game.
+The right mix of lofts, sole grinds, and bounce angles can save you from some of your worst shots.
+Top rated golf wedges are a must-have if one wants to have a good short game.
 Wedges require plenty of practice to master the variety of shots one can hit with them.
 Just watch Phil Mickelson on the PGA Tour with his wedge play around the green!

 Types of Top Rated Golf Wedges

 A gap wedge has slightly more loft than a pitching wedge, but shots will travel farther than with a sand wedge or lob wedge.
-The club is a fairly new development made by club manufactures to bridge the distance different between the pitching and sand wedge.
+The club is a fairly new development made by club manufactures to bridge the distance difference between the pitching and sand wedge.
 The standard loft for a gap wedge can be anywhere between 50 and 54 degrees.
 The relatively strong loft of a gap wedge also makes it a standard choice for chipping and pitching near the green.

 The standard loft for a sand wedge can range from 54 to 58 degrees.
 The sand wedge is more lofted than a pitching or gap wedge, so shots will not fly quite as far.
 Sand wedges feature a rounded base so that it can more easily slide through the sand on bunker shots.
 The more rounded base produces bounce, which also means the clubhead will bounce when used in the fairway.
 The clubhead on sand wedges makes getting the ball in the air more difficult and increases the likelihood of skulled shots.

-As you can see, which ever wedge you use, can help you save shots on the course.
+As you can see, whichever wedge you use, can help you save shots on the course.
 Most good players have three wedges in their bag for the variety of shots need around the green.
 Wedges have overtaken drivers as the one club more golfers are saying can improve your score.
 The lob wedge is one club that can have an enormous impact on lowering your score.

-This is what a good set of golf wedges can do for your golf game: Consistently Escape Bunkers & Hit High, Soft Flop Shots Almost Automatically!
+Note: This is what a good set of golf wedges can do for your golf game: Consistently Escape Bunkers & Hit High, Soft Flop Shots Almost Automatically!
 Escape the Rough · Leave Yourself Makeable Putts · Eliminate Fat/Thin Shots · Game-Changing!

 Golf Tip: I highly recommend carrying at least two wedges in your bag when playing your course.
-The pitching wedge and the sand wedge are must haves in the bag for most golfers.
+The pitching wedge and the sand wedge are must-haves in the bag for most golfers.
 Adding a lob wedge or gap wedge can be beneficial but keep in mind you can only carry 14 clubs in your bag so if you add a lob or gap wedge you’ll probably have to remove another club in your bag to be at the 14 club maximum.